 Acromegaly Symptoms

-The most common acromegaly symptoms include abnormal growth of the hands and feet, as well as swelling of the soft tissues of the hands and feet.
-Other common acromegaly symptoms include arthritis, fatigue, carpal tunnel syndrome, and coarse, oily skin.
-Anyone experiencing possible acromegaly symptoms is encouraged to see their doctor, since these symptoms are also found with other medical conditions as well.
+The most common symptoms of acromegaly include abnormal growth of the hands and feet, as well as swelling of the soft tissues of the hands and feet.
+Other common signs and symptoms include arthritis, fatigue, carpal tunnel syndrome, and coarse, oily skin.
+Anyone experiencing possible symptoms is encouraged to see their doctor, since these symptoms are also found with other medical conditions.

 - Arthritis